Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics

 \begin{example} Consider the four cycle $G$ with edges $[1,2],[2,3],[3,4],[1,4]$ as in \Cref{fig:four cycle}.
 The ideal $\ker(\rho_G)$ of the Gaussian graphical model in \Cref{fig:four cycle} is of dimension $8$ and generated by Following the reverse lexicographic ordering on the indices of the variables; i.e. $\sigma_{11}>\sigma_{12}>\sigma_{22}>\cdots > \sigma_{44}$, the symmetry Lie algebra is a $4$-dimensional vector space generated by

 By \Cref{thm:main}, $\ker(\rho_G)$ is not toric under any linear change of variables. \end{example} A natural question emerges: \begin{question} Let $G$ be a graph, such that $V(\ker(\rho_G))$ is not toric.
 Let $G'$ be a graph with~$G$ as subgraph.
-Is it true that $V(\ker(\rho_{G'}))$ is not a toric variety? \\ \end{question}

-\textbf{Colored Gaussian graphical models.} Colored Gaussian graphical models are generalizations of Gaussian graphical models.
+Is it true that $V(\ker(\rho_{G'}))$ is not a toric variety? \end{question} \textbf{Colored Gaussian graphical models.} Colored Gaussian graphical models are generalizations of Gaussian graphical models.
 The graph is colored, and in addition to $k_{ij}=0$ whenever $[i,j]$ is a missing edge in the graph, one has that $k_{ii}=k_{jj}$ when vertices $i$ and $j$ have the same color, and $k_{ij}=k_{uv}$ when the edges $[i,j]$ and $[u,v]$ have the same color.
 The vanishing ideal for a colored graph $\mathcal G$ is the kernel of the map in \Cref{eq:minors} adapted to the subset of parameters in $K$.
 For an introduction to these models we recommend \cite{uhler2011} and for work on the colored Gaussian graphical models with toric vanishing ideals see \cite{coons2021symmetrically}.
 Note that \Cref{ex:gaussian} also serves as the first example of a \emph{colored} Gaussian graphical model whose vanishing ideal is not toric under any linear change of variables.
 We use symmetry Lie algebras on an ideal arriving from a colored Gaussian graphical model to discover its toric structure.

 \begin{example} Consider ideal $I=\ker(\rho_\mathcal{G})\subseteq R=\C[\sigma_{11},\sigma_{12},\ldots, \sigma_{33}]$ for the colored graph $\mathcal{G}$ in \Cref{fig:colored graph}.
 This is a $4$-dimensional ideal generated by \(p_1=\sigma_{12}\sigma_{13}-\sigma_{11}\sigma_{23} \text{ and } p_2= \sigma_{12}^2-\sigma_{11}\sigma_{22}-\sigma_{13}^2+\sigma_{11}\sigma_{33}.\) Following the reverse lexicographic ordering on the indices of the variables; i.e. $\sigma_{11}>\sigma_{12}>\sigma_{22}>\cdots > \sigma_{44}$, the symmetry Lie algebra of~$I$ is $11$-dimensional vector space generated by